coderchris591/hiverbee/readme.md

-Initialize the Database using: flask --app hiver_site init-db
+Initialize the Database using: flask --app hiverbee init-db

-Start the app in debug using: flask --app hiver_site run
+Start the app in debug using: flask --app hiverbee run